jeremyk-91/advent-of-code/README.md

 For part 2, I went with a simple approach of condensing each string into a run-length encoded format, e.g. `111122` would become `[(1, 4), (2, 2)]` and then simply checking if any pair had a second element of 2.
 Pretty straightforward.

+I'm not doing a 25 days/25 languages challenge (I'm not sure I even know 25, and the intcode interpreters will be a nightmare, as you end up doing quadratic work) but I imagine, if I did, today would be a good choice for languages which are difficult to use since I'm fairly convinced the answers can be worked out by hand with a bit of combinatorics.

 ### Jeremy's part 2 idea

 > The elves made a mistake and the range of the password was not 248345-746315, but 248345-746315 **centi-millillion**.